In the Eyes of the Lord

 In the Eyes of the Lord is 100 Demons' first album.
 Produced by Chris "Zeuss" Harris and released under the label Good Life Recordings.
-Drawing inspiration from Japanese aesthetics and Agnostic beliefs, In The Eyes of the Lord is a metalcore album with punk rock influence on the drum and vocal sections.
-This album compared to its successor; 100 Demons (album) is more of a raw punk album than what the band would have had eventually evolved into.
+Drawing inspiration from Japanese aesthetics and Agnostic beliefs, In The Eyes of the Lord is a metalcore album.
+This album compared to its successor; 100 Demons (album) is more of a lo-fi album than what the band would have had eventually evolved into.